Inherited Metabolic Disorders Explained By Leading Endocrinologist

 - consumption of too much of a certain kind of food

-- organ dysfunction where pancreas cannot produce necessary enzymes
+- organ dysfunction where the pancreas cannot produce the necessary enzymes

 - mitochondrial dysfunction where the cell DNA reacts to environmental triggers, leading to lower energy production at cellular levels.